 Visit the SCAMwatch website for more tips to protect yourself and to check for alerts about current scams being reported in Australia.

-Scammers are experts in gaining trust but there are often warning signs:
+Scammers are experts in gaining trust but often there are warning signs.

 - Someone you don’t know, and can't check on, asks for bank details over the phone.